The debut novel in the Kit Stitcher series

 Keep scrolling for a glimpse inside the story...

-She’s never been able to explain it.
+She can’t explain any of it.
 But her mom might know more than she’s saying.

-Then one summer, on a quiet beach trip with her best friend Janna, Kit stumbles on something carved into the cliffs: a stone archway.
+Then, on a quiet spring break trip with her best friend Janna, Kit finds something carved into the cliffs: a stone archway.
 No markings.
 No door.
 Just… an opening.

 And somehow, Kit’s the only one who can step through.

-What’s on the other side will shake everything she thought she knew—about her past, her pain, and what she’s meant to do with it.
+What’s on the other side will upend everything she thought she knew—about her past, her pain, and what she’s meant to do with it.

 📚 Inside the Novel...